ihsgnef/rawr_transfer_chainer/README.md

 This is the code for the 2018 EMNLP Paper, [Pathologies of Neural Models Make Interpretations Difficult](https://arxiv.org/abs/1804.07781).

 This repository contains the code for input reduction.
-If you want to apply input reduction to your task or model, we recommend taking a look at the ``rawr.py'' file.
-From there, you can learn how to calculate gradients of the output with the respect to the input.
+If you want to apply input reduction to your task or model, we recommend taking a look at the ```rawr.py``` file.
+From there, you can learn how to calculate gradients of the prediction with the respect to the input.

 ## Dependencies